Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches: Resource Analysis for Subcircuits

-In the direct Clifford+T scheme, for the sake of simplicity in resource optimization, we require the same code distances to be used for all sub-circuits\footnote{A consequence of this requirement is that the specification for a single magic state factory is uniform throughout the whole algorithm.}.
-On the other hand, we do not require data qubits to remain in a consistent logical layout between sub-circuit executions.
-The layout family that we use (see Sec.~\ref{sec:twoapproaches}) is parameterized by the number of data qubits targeted by each sub-circuit, and we expect that allowing the layout to shrink for sub-circuits operating on sub-registers comes with active volume savings (which, in turn, means lower logical error rates), although we did not explicitly verify this.
-We also do not assume the same amount of space dedicated to magic state distillation and storage for all sub-circuits, as they may have different magic state consumption requirements\footnote{The number of magic state distillation and storage tiles \textit{in use} varies not only between sub-circuits but also within the execution of individual sub-circuits according to the min-storage approach described in Section 4 of Ref.~\cite{leblond2024realistic}.
-In this approach, the number of operating magic state factories fluctuates throughout circuit execution according to real-time magic state consumption rates.
-Still, the number of tiles allocated to distillation is a constant value for each sub-circuit according to the maximum number of factories required during its execution (i.e. the maximum consumption portion of the sub-circuit determines the space allocated to factories for its execution).
-In other words, magic state factories and storage tiles are dynamically allocated on a subcircuit-by-subcircuit basis, but are static within sub-circuits.}.
+In the direct Clifford+T scheme, for the sake of simplicity in resource optimization, we require the same code distances to be used for all subcircuits\footnote{A consequence of this requirement is that the specification for a single magic state factory is uniform throughout the whole algorithm.}.
+On the other hand, we do not require data qubits to remain in a consistent logical layout between subcircuit executions.
+The layout family that we use (see Sec.~\ref{sec:twoapproaches}) is parameterized by the number of data qubits targeted by each subcircuit, and we expect that allowing the layout to shrink for subcircuits operating on sub-registers comes with active volume savings (which, in turn, means lower logical error rates), although we did not explicitly verify this.
+We also do not assume the same amount of space dedicated to magic state distillation and storage for all subcircuits, as they may have different magic state consumption requirements\footnote{The number of magic state distillation and storage tiles \textit{in use} varies not only between subcircuits but also within the execution of individual subcircuits according to the \textit{min-storage} approach introduced in Ref.~\cite{leblond2024realistic} and described in Appendix~\ref{sec:re_clifft}.
+However, the number of tiles \textit{allocated} to distillation and storage for each subcircuit is constant, and determined by the maximum-consumption distillation cycle of each subcircuit.
+Therefore, magic state factories and storage tiles are dynamically allocated on a subcircuit-by-subcircuit basis, but are static within subcircuits.}.
 Note, however, that the number of magic state factories $N$ reported for each (Application, Algorithm) pair in Table~\ref{tab:FTRE2} and~\ref{tab:FTRE3} is its maximum over the whole algorithm's execution.